 A cough can signal a number of things happening in your body, especially if it doesn’t go away.
 In fact, a cough is the most common reason people visit their primary care physicians, according to Cleveland Clinic.
 Chronic cough, a cough that lasts more than eight weeks, may seem worrisome.
 But it can actually be quite common and may be caused by:

 - therapy with

-In nonsmokers, these are the causes for chronic coughs in nine out of 10 patients, according to Harvard Health.
+In nonsmokers, these are the causes for chronic coughs in 9 out of 10 patients, according to Harvard Health.
 But paired with other symptoms, chronic dry cough can be the result of a larger, more serious problem including:

 - lung infection